PlaidCloud/website/content/en/docs/tasks/administer-cluster/change-default-storage-class.md

 ## Why change the default storage class?

-Depending on the installation method, your Kubernetes cluster may be deployed with an existing StorageClass that is marked as default.
+Depending on the installation method, your PlaidCloud cluster may be deployed with an existing StorageClass that is marked as default.
 This default StorageClass is then used to dynamically provision storage for PersistentVolumeClaims that do not require any specific storage class.
 See